 Phishing has become one of the most pernicious dangers in cybersecurity today.
-Even though awareness of the problem has been rising based on data from numerous sources including the Verizon Data Breach Report [include link], there is a risk that people are getting jaded with the daily news bombarding them about the latest phishing attacks.
+Even though awareness of the problem has been rising based on data from numerous sources including the Verizon Data Breach Report, there is a risk that people are getting jaded with the daily news bombarding them about the latest phishing attacks.
 In this blog, we’ve tried to pull together a number of key phishing attack statistics in an easily digestible and shareable format, that helps crystalize the size and scope of the phishing problem.

 Top 10 Phishing Attack Statistics

 Even worse?
 These phishing statistics are up from 76% in 2017, and experts predict another six billion attacks to occur throughout 2022.
 The impact of these phishing attacks will be realized by the compromised accounts, malware infections, and loss of data left in their wake.